Empire688682/Empire688682/README.md

 Projects I’ve built (or am building) include:

-- review sentiment analysis app
+- Motiv / A nightlife and events ticketing platform designed for Lagos.
 - idea-jotter / brainstorm board
-- food-delivery platform
+- HallmarkStudio / an architecture-focused portfolio
 - live-score sports tracker
+- Ayinla Film Locations / A location rental marketplace for filmmakers
-- **Chipsub** (utility payments) – now on web *and* React Native 📱
+- **Pax26** (utility payments) – now on web *and* app 📱

 Always learning, always up for a collaboration!